-Wouldn't it be grand if we could blame all our mistakes on machines.
-We would never have to face the fact that often we are at the root of our problems.
-Think of entering data in a computer, "garbage in equals garbage out".
+Wouldn't it be grand if you could blame all your mistakes on machines?
+You would never have to face the fact that often people are at the root of our problems.
+Think of entering data into a computer, "garbage in equals garbage out."

-So here's a list of laundry problems and their possible causes and what you can do to fix the problem and prevent it from happening again!
+So here's a list of laundry problems, their possible causes, and what you can do to fix the problem and prevent it from happening again.

 Dingy and dull-looking clothes are caused by overloading the washer and not using the correct water temperature.
 If you cram everything that needs washing into the washer at once, it will be overcrowded and the detergent you use will not be able to reach every surface, pick up the dirt, and let it be flushed away with the water.
-Learn the capacity of your washer and use it correctly.

 Using the correct water temperature will also keep your clothes their correct color.
 There are detergents formulated to work in cold water for every type of soil and stain.
 However, most detergents need warm or hot water to remove ground-in soil.

-- Yellowed whites are caused by body soil that has not been removed from the fabric.
+Yellowed whites are caused by body soil that has not been removed from the fabric.
 Body soil is hard to remove if you are using an inexpensive detergent and cold water.
-Look at a white sheet.
-If the hem and edges are white but the center is yellowed, that is left in body soil.
-Switch to a heavy duty detergent and use warm or hot water to effectively remove the soil.
+Take a look at a white bedsheet.
+If the hem and edges are white but the center is yellowed, it is due to body soil trapped in the fibers.
+Switch to a heavy-duty detergent and use warm or hot water to effectively remove the soil.
 You may need to use a laundry booster to whiten the stained sheets.

-- Yellowed whites are caused by using too much chlorine bleach.
+Yellowed whites are caused by using too much chlorine bleach.
 It can whiten white clothes; however, using too much in a load of clothes can damage the fabric and even cause the fibers to yellow.
-Many cotton and man-made fibers have an inner core that is yellow and excessive bleach can expose that surface.
+Many cotton and human-made fibers have a yellow inner core, and excessive bleaching can expose that surface.

-- Yellowed whites are caused by too much iron in your water supply.
+Yellowed whites are caused by too much iron in the water supply.
 Iron bacteria in your water supply will settle on clothes and cause them to yellow or eventually turn brown.
-You need a water filter to keep clothes white.
+Install a water filter to keep clothes white.

 Mysterious Holes in Clothes

-- Holes in clothes can be caused by improper preparation of clothes before loading.
+Holes in clothes can be caused by improper preparation of clothes before loading.
 If you leave zippers open or hooks unlatched, snags can happen and cause holes in thin or soft fabrics, especially knits.
 Objects left in pockets can also cause a tear.
-Always check clothes because a small hole can become a large one quite easily.
+Always check the clothes before washing because a small hole can become a large one quite easily.

 Excessive Lint on Clothes

-- Excessive lint is caused by improper sorting.
-Some fabrics are shedders and some are lint attracters.
+Excessive lint is caused by improper sorting.
+Some fabrics are shedders and some are lint attractors.
 Proper sorting will make a significant difference in the amount of lint clinging to garments.
-Knits and permanent press fabrics attract lint.
-Terry cloth, cotton, and natural fibers shed more lint.
-Never the two should meet!
+Knits and permanent press fabrics attract lint; terry cloth, cotton, and natural fibers shed more lint.
+These fabrics should not co-mingle.

 Excessive Wrinkling of Clothes

-- Excessive wrinkling is caused by improper sorting.
-Mixing heavy items like jeans with lighter weight shirts will cause lots of wrinkles.
+Excessive wrinkling is caused by improper sorting.
+Mixing heavy items such as jeans with lighter weight shirts will cause lots of wrinkles.
 If you do mix the two, separate them before you put them in the dryer.
 Give every item a good shake to loosen fabrics before placing them in the dryer.